altsoph/ConwayTree/README.md

 Use
 ---

 The simplest way to try ConwayTree is to type `python conway_tree.py` command in your favorite console.
-This will bring up a ConwayTree instance with famous [R-pentomino](http://www.conwaylife.com/wiki/R-pentomino) pattern as seed (generation zero pattern laying on the ground level of visible 3D environment).
+This will bring up a ConwayTree instance with famous [R-pentomino](http://www.conwaylife.com/wiki/R-pentomino) pattern as a seed (generation zero pattern laying on the ground level of visible 3D environment).

 Hit `H` key to get help on controls.